StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 When a new data row is loaded into a table, StarRocks automatically assigns a globally unique integer value for the row's `AUTO_INCREMENT` column as its unique ID within the table, and the subsequent values for the `AUTO_INCREMENT` column automatically increase at a specific step starting from the ID of the row.
 An `AUTO_INCREMENT` colum can be used to simplify data management and speed up some queries.
 Here are some application scenarios of an `AUTO_INCREMENT` column:

 - Serve as primary keys: An `AUTO_INCREMENT` column can be used as the primary key to ensure that each row has a unique ID and make it easy to query and manage data.
-- Join tables: When multiple tables are joined, an `AUTO_INCREMENT` column can be used as the Join Key, which can expedite queries compared to using a column whose data type is STRING, including UUID.
+- Join tables: When multiple tables are joined, an `AUTO_INCREMENT` column can be used as the Join Key, which can expedite queries compared to using a column whose data type is STRING, for example UUID.
 - Count the number of distinct values in a high-cardinality column: An `AUTO_INCREMENT` column can be used to represent the unique value column in a dictionary.
 Compared to directly counting distinct STRING values, counting distinct integer values of the `AUTO_INCREMENT` column can sometimes improve the query speed by several times or even tens of times.

 You need to specify an `AUTO_INCREMENT` column in the CREATE TABLE statement.
 The data types of an `AUTO_INCREMENT` column must be BIGINT.
 The value for an AUTO_INCREMENT column can be [implicitly assigned](#assign-values-implicitly) or [explicitly specified](#specify-values-explicitly).
 It starts from 1, and increments by 1 for each new row.